henpemaz/Rain-Meadow/Arena/NOTES.md

 * Update `DistributeEmptyKillScore` [here](https://github.com/henpemaz/Rain-Meadow/blob/main/Arena/ArenaRPCs.cs#L38) to remove score from the target player directly.
 * Clean up the legacy "clamp to 0" code once the hook is in place.
 * Right now, `UpdatePlayerScore` only checks if current score is less than incoming score.
 [Drown PR](https://github.com/henpemaz/Rain-Meadow/pull/1448/files) renames it to `IncreasePlayerScore` and adds `UpdatePlayerScore` without this check.
-* It was too close to tournament to make any changes to this, so thats why two RPCs will exist
+* It was too close to tournament to make any changes to this, so thats why two RPCs will exist.

 ## Killing
 The `BaseGameMode.Killing` hook has been rewritten about four times and is currently stable. **Change it sparingly.**